 Thank you for your interest in the Emory School of Medicine Emergency Medicine Residency Program.

 Emergency Medicine became an autonomous academic department within the School of Medicine in 1998.
 The first Chair of the Department of Emergency Medicine was Arthur Kellermann, MD, MPH.
 Dr. Katherine Heilpern was named Ada Lee and Peter Correll Professor and Chair of Emergency Medicine in August 2007.
-Philip Shayne, MD has been the Residency Program Director since 1999, and the Department supports four Assistant/Associate Program Directors.
+Effective November 1, 2016, Philip Shayne, MD stepped down as the Residency Program Director for a position as Associate DIO of Graduate Medical Education.
+Melissa White, MD, MPH, a graduate of the residency program, is Interim Program Director.
+She is supported by four Assistant/Associate Program Directors.

 Our Residency Program aims to prepare each resident for any chosen career path in Emergency Medicine.
 Our training mission embraces the core competencies of patient care, medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and systems-based practice.
 Graduates of our training program are equipped with the essential knowledge base in all aspects of Emergency Medicine, including clinical practice, teaching, research, and administration of our specialty.